GetLinkfire/musicalbum/README.md

 * Search Album by name and artist name
     * Use either Spotify or Deezer API to find albums
-    * Found results should include:
+    * Found results should include
           * Artist name
           * Album name
           * Album cover (if available)